Finaly Affair: Negotiations

 Cardinal Gerlier of France and Jacob Kaplan, chief rabbi of Paris, negotiated the terms of the boys' return in March 1953.
-Spanish monks were not pressured by the Church to return the boys and continued to hide Robert and Gerald for an additional three months.
+The Church did not pressure the Spanish monks to return the boys, and they continued to hide Robert and Gerald for an additional three months.

-The boys were handed over to Germaine Ribière, an associate of Cardinal Gerlier on June 26, 1953.
+The boys were finally handed over to Germaine Ribière, an associate of Cardinal Gerlier, on June 26, 1953.
 Hedwig Rosner was awarded legal guardianship of Robert and Gerald and flew with the boys to Tel Aviv on July 25.

 Present day

 As of September 2020, Robert Finaly is a doctor and Gerald Finaly, who now goes by Gad, is an engineer.
 Both brothers reside in Israel.

 Pope Pius XII Archives

 In March 2020, the Vatican unsealed the World War II-era records of Pope Pius XII.
 The documents show that the Vatican played a role in keeping the boys hidden and initially insisted that the boys remain Catholic when returned to their family.